HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - Giving away free products is how you [[#Free advertising |build trust]] with your customers and get an idea of how to sell your paid products more easily (i.e. your free product is an excerpt from your paid product to gauge the feedback of your customers before promoting the paid product).
 > You should have twice or thrice as many free products as paid products.
 - Free products should help your audience achieve **one small desirable goal** with a mini course or eBook.
-- Build them in a way that opens a curiosity loop, so that after consuming them, they have no choice but to want more, so they purchase the paid products (by linking your paid products or affiliates in your free products).
+- Build them in a way that opens a curiosity loop, so that after consuming them, they have no choice but to want more (i.e. your free products are the prerequisites to fully utilize your paid products), so they purchase the paid products (by linking your paid products or affiliates in your free products).
 - Make them easy to consume and simple to implement. ==Make it completely obvious that you are here to offer as much _**value**_ as you can==.
 Remember how you bought online courses.
 You see the value in their free stuff, then you proceeded to buy the paid courses.
 -  If you want to build an automated system for free products, you may have to use a software like [gumroad](https://gumroad.com) and use [zapier](https://zapier.com) to transfer the emails over to [Beehiiv](https://www.beehiiv.com).

 ### Authenticity